2013 Monte-Carlo Rolex Masters – Singles

 Novak Djokovic defeated the eight-time defending champion Rafael Nadal in a rematch of the previous year's final, 6–2, 7–6^{(7–1)} to win the singles tennis title at the 2013 Monte-Carlo Masters.
 With the win, Djokovic ended Nadal's 46-match winning streak at the event, the longest win streak at a single tournament in tennis history.
-Additionally, Djokovic became the first player to win singles titles at eight of the nine Masters 1000 tournaments (after losing his first 5 consecutive finals at the Cincinnati Masters, he eventually won the 2018 title, his 9th, and last, Masters 1000 crown and thereby becoming the first man to complete the Career Golden Masters).
+Additionally, Djokovic became the first player to win singles titles at eight of the nine Masters 1000 tournaments (he would eventually complete the Career Golden Masters at the 2018 Cincinnati Open).

 Seeds

 The top eight seeds receive a bye into the second round.